stanton26/AppDefense/labs/v2/horizon-lab.md

 5. **Action** - Allow
 6. **Applied To** - All Uplinks

-The next step will be to edit the **Default VTI Rule** in the Compure Gatwway Firewall Rules
+The next step will be to edit the **Default VTI Rule** in the Compute Gateway Firewall Rules

 1. Click the three dots next to **Default VTI Rule**
 2. **EDIT**